Last Updated: May 9, 2021

 I foresee that the residents of Tampines won’t be the only ones flocking here for some delicious charcoal-grilled burgers.

-Oh, and West-siders, it’s totally worth the trek to the East.
+Oh, and West-siders, The Social Outcast is totally worth the trek to the East.

 Expected Damage: S$20 — S$25 per pax